barryclark/jekyll-now/_posts/2016-5-24-asyn-progra-chronous-mming.md

 Once again, you have one thread that is playing the game on iPad.
 While playing on iPad you get an "I/O operation call", you pause the current thread and continue with executing the "I/O" operation.
-Then your iPad playing thread is free and it can work on an another thing (like thinking about the world), but when the "I/O" operation ends you resume playing and you stop thinking about the world.
+Then your iPad playing thread is free and it can work on an another thing (like thinking about the world), but when the "I/O" operation ends you resume playing and stop thinking about the world.
 You will start thinking about world again when second iteration of "I/O" occurs.

 Everything is asynchronous.
-You just need to the right point of view to see the whole picture.
+You just need the right point of view to see the whole picture.

 #### Now about WPF and WinForms.
 In the UI applications we're interacting with the user in the UI thread (this is our iPad playing thread) and usually do service calls (this like “using the force”).
 And while we are performing service calls we need to free our UI thread so that it can continue interacting with the user (work in another thing like thinking about the world).